 Black Bear gives campers ages 6-8 a chance to develop their peer collaboration skills and their skills as a scientist.

 Grizzly Bear takes campers ages 9-13 to the next level of exploration – in the field, hands-on, and behind the scenes!

 APPLICATION DIRECTIONS: Applications accepted online through our Jobs page at zoo.org/jobs.
 Please include your experience working with children as well as the program you are interested in within your cover letter!
 Cover letter, resume, and a list of references are required when applying for this position.

 APPLICATION DEADLINE: Applications accepted until all positions are filled.

-Woodland Park Zoo is an equal opportunity/affirmative action employer, dedicated to a policy of non-discrimination in employment on any basis including race, color, age, sex, religion, national origin, disability, veteran’s status, sexual orientation, or gender identity/expression.
+Woodland Park Zoo is an equal opportunity employer, dedicated to a policy of non-discrimination in application and employment for any reason, including race, color, religion, sex, sexual orientation, gender identity/expression, national origin, age, disability or medical status including genetic information, and/or veteran’s status.

 Woodland Park Zoo is committed to providing access and reasonable accommodation in all of its services.
 If you need accommodation in the application or interview process, please contact our recruiting team at firstname.lastname@example.org.